neoforged/Documentation/src/pages/contributing.md

-Contributing to This Documentation
+Contributing to the Documentation
 ==================================

-This page is outdated, and it will have the relevant information soon.
+Contribution guidelines are currently being written.
+You may contribute at a later date.
 <!--

 You can make a contribution via a PR on [GitHub].